marq24/emacberry.com/_docs/2500-offroadnav.md

    **or** (if you are at location B and want to go to location A, then you have to select)<br/>
    **Load inverted NaviPath**

-4. GPSlogger will now calculate the nearest Waypoint (on the loaded Path) from your current location – this Waypoint becomes the first location, to which GPSLogger II will be guiding you (pointing towards the direction in the direction view).<br/><br/>
+4. GPSLogger will now calculate the nearest Waypoint (on the loaded Path) from your current location – this Waypoint becomes the first location, to which GPSLogger II will be guiding you (pointing towards the direction in the direction view).<br/><br/>
    Please note, that the direction view is highly dependent based on your current course.
 In order that your